Alexisbol/ada-template-website/README.md

 ## 3. How do sectors react to sudden Fed signals and surprise cuts?

-**Interviewer:** Do sectors react differently when the Fed moves unexpectedly?

 <h3>Context</h3>
 <p>
 To respond to that, it helps to separate expected moves from surprises.
 If a move is fully priced